Proteusiq/hisia/README.md

 ### Data and Models Used in Hisia

-**Data:** 2016 TrustPilot's 254,464 Danish reviews' body and stars and [8 fake reviews]*20 see notes for explanation.<br>
+**Data:** 2016 TrustPilot's 254,464 Danish reviews' body and stars and [8 fake reviews]*20 see notes for the explanation.<br>
+&ensp; _Update_: 2021-10-02: Political Data from [Sentiment Analysis on Comments from Danish Political Articles on Social Media](https://github.com/steffan267/Sentiment-Analysis-on-Danish-Social-Media)

 **Models**<br>
 Hisia, _LogisticRegression_ with SAGA, a variant of Stochastic Average Gradient (SAG), as a solver, L2 penalty was select for the base model.
 Test score **accuracy is ca. 93%** and **recall of 93%**.
 SAGA was selected because it is a faster solver for large datasets (rows and columns wise).
-As stochastic gradient, the memory of the previous epoch gradient is incorporated/feed-forward to the current epoch.
+As a stochastic gradient, the the memory of the previous epoch gradient is incorporated/feed-forward to the current epoch.
 This allows a faster convergence rate.
 Seeds: 42 in data split of 80% training, 20% test, and 42 in the model used for reproducibility.
 Check notebooks for other parameters.

 HisiaTrain, _SGDClassifier_, Stochastic Gradient Descent learner with smooth loss 'modified_huber as loss function and L2 penalty.
 Test score **accuracy 94%** and **recall of 94%**.
 SGDClassifier was select because of partial_fit.
 It allows batch/online training.

 **Note:** This score reflects models in regards to TrustPilot reviews style of writing.<br>
  > 8x20 fake reviews.
 TrustPilot reviews are directed towards products and services.
 A word like 'elsker'(love) or 'hader'(hate) were rare.
-To make sure the model learns such relationship, I added 8 reviews and duplicated them 20 times.
+To make sure the model learns such a relationship, I added 8 reviews and duplicated them 20 times.
 These new sentences did not increase or decrease the model accuracy but correctly added the coefficient of the words love, hate and not bad (ikke dårligt).

 Notebook folder contains playground [model_train notebook](https://github.com/Proteusiq/hisia/blob/master/notebooks/model_training.ipynb) to reproduce the model scores and also explore what the model has learned.
 Same parameters and data used to train Hisia.